 The University asks you to take no fewer than 5 credits of courses, approved by the appropriate school or college, which focus on the sociocultural, political, and economic diversity of human experience at local, regional, or global scales.
 This requirement is meant to help you develop an understanding of the complexities of living in increasingly diverse and interconnected societies.
 Courses focus on cross-cultural analysis and communication; and historical and contemporary inequities such as those associated with race, ethnicity, class, sex and gender, sexual orientation, nationality, ability, religion, creed, age, or socioeconomic status.
 Course activities should encourage thinking critically on topics such as power, inequality, marginality, and social movements, and effective communication across cultural differences.

-These three credits will simultaneously satisfy other Area of Inquiry requirements and do not add to the total number of credits you need to graduate.
+These five credits will simultaneously satisfy other Area of Inquiry requirements and do not add to the total number of credits you need to graduate.